AzureRabbit/bruteforce-bootloader-unlock/README.md

 3. Your device might patched

-   Acording to XDA, Huawei will patch it up and after that user can no more unlocking their bootloader.
+   Acording to XDA, Huawei will patch it up.
+After that user can no more unlocking their bootloader.

 Wish you luck!